-- restrictions on the marketing or manufacturing of the product, withdrawal of the product from the market or voluntary or mandatory product recalls; - · fines, warning letters or holds on clinical studies; - · refusal by the FDA to approve pending applications or supplements to approved applications filed by us, or suspension or revocation of product license approvals; - · product seizure or detention, or refusal to permit the import or export of products; and

-· injunctions or the imposition of civil or criminal penalties.
+- · restrictions on the marketing or manufacturing of the product, withdrawal of the product from the market or voluntary or mandatory product recalls; - · fines, warning letters or holds on clinical studies; - · refusal by the FDA or any other governing regulatory body to approve pending applications or supplements to approved applications filed by us, or suspension or revocation of product license approvals; - · product seizure or detention, or refusal to permit the import or export of products; and - · injunctions or the imposition of civil or criminal penalties.

-The FDA's policies may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our ADC product candidates.
+The policies of the FDA or any other governing regulatory body may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our ADC product candidates.
 We cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative action, either in the United States or abroad.
 If we are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or not able to maintain regulatory compliance, we may lose any marketing approval that may have been obtained and we may not achieve or sustain profitability, which would adversely affect our business.